 For a few years now, the centre of fashion in London has shifted east.
 Shoreditch, Hoxton and even further east are definitely worth considering as a base for a stay in London, especially if independent shopping and cool bars and restaurants are more of a priority than doorstep access to ‘the sights’.
-The area’s former warehouses and historical buildings have been transformed into exciting hotels, where being cutting edge doesn’t mean skimping on the luxuries.
+The area’s former warehouses and historical buildings have been transformed into some of London’s coolest hotels, where being cutting edge doesn’t mean skimping on the luxuries.

 Hoxton Hotel, Hoxton

 Although the modern and award-winning Hoxton Hotel (****) (pictured top) is larger than the typical boutique hotel, it definitely indulges in boutique hotel touches, including rainmaker showers, a breakfast bag that is delivered to your room each morning, and a fridge for stocking with your own home comforts.
 The suites definitely have a boutique look too – the décor in each suite is inspired by the cutting-edge design associated with this area of the capital.

 The Ace Hotel (*****) is one of the newest openings in the area, the first branch outside of the United States.
 It blends its mix of Stateside cool – think turntables and vinyl, or guitars in your room – with the best of British design, with heritage brands like Ercol and Locke comfortably sitting alongside the specially commissioned wall art in each room.
 With its own café, restaurant, as well as florist on site, this already feels like an essential part of the local scene.